sunadkat/journal-jacanas/README.md

 ##Journal
 This will create simple journal templates and open them if they already exist.
 Examples of journal templates will be shown below.
 Journals are in markdown format.

-**NOTE** if you use atom put the whitespace back the way you found it!
+**NOTE** if you use an atom put the whitespace back the way you found it!

 **WARNING** This currently uses a system call to run "subl" which should open up sublime with some arguments.
 This is very unsafe.
 Use at your own risk.